Grief Therapy in New York, NY

 Everyone deals with grief differently.
 Grief is a very natural response to loss.
 And while there is no right way to process grief, when grief prevents you from doing the things you used to do (go to work, socialize, sleep regularly), it may be beneficial to work with a grief and loss therapist.

-Our team at Steady NYC is specially trained in grief and loss therapy.
+Our team of psychotherapists at Steady NYC is specially trained in grief and loss therapy.
 Knowing there is a continuum of grief we all travel, we seek to meet you where you are and allow you to express your feelings and process your grief and feelings of loss in a safe, compassionate environment.
 Our goal is to help you move through the stages of grief in a healthy way so you can heal your pain, process your grief, and move forward while continuing to honor the memory of your loved one.

 Grief is a natural and normal part of the life process.
 And it can be very difficult to navigate.
 Grief is loss and loss is painful and hard.
 They say the depth of a person’s grief is matched only by the amount of love they had for the person or the situation.
 We believe grief is something to be normalized.
 Something to make friends with rather than something to be feared.